 Branches represent the interests of members at a local level.
 Special branches have been established to represent unique groups including, Women’s branches, University branches, Youth branches, Maori branches, Pacific Island branches, Industrial branches and Rainbow branches.

 The Labour Party is part of a wider labour movement, which continues to help working Kiwis in New Zealand.
 We therefore have a relationship with our affiliated trade unions.
 Generally speaking, members of these unions are also affiliated members of Labour.

 Labour has an Electorate Committee for each general and Maori electorate in New Zealand.
 These committees coordinate local electorate events and let elected representatives report back on their work.
 Branches can send representatives to this body.

 Labour Local Body Committees

 Labour also has Local Body Committees for local and regional authorities in New Zealand.
 These coordinate local electorate events and let elected representatives report back on their work.
 Branches can send representatives to this body.

 Labour Regional Councils

-Each Electorate Committee is assigned to a Regional Council, where they work together to hold regional events and activities.
+Each Electorate Committee is assigned to a Regional Council, for one of Labour’s six regions across the country, where they work together to hold regional events and activities.

 The New Zealand Council